 Sign #6: The Relationship Falls Short of Your Expectations

-It’s a clear sign a couple is at a risk of splitting when one partner expresses disappointment in how the relationship has ended up.
+It’s a clear sign a couple is at risk of splitting when one partner expresses disappointment in how the relationship has ended up.
 When these partners recall choices in the past, they often express cynicism about long-term commitment.
-And when they make those cynical statements, they are short, and they don’t try to explain nuances of the situation.
+And when they make those cynical statements, they are short, and they don’t try to explain the nuances of the situation.

 Satisfied partners believe their relationship has met their expectations.
 A happy couple describes knowing that their partner was right for them, even if they faced some trouble along the way.

 When we compared the stories of couples, those who would remain married and those who would split became very clear.
 If a relationship has all five telltale signs, then the negative switch has been made.
 Once the negative “Story of Us Switch” is clicked, it is very hard to reverse.
 Any intervention is most likely too late, even if one partner tries to make changes.
 At that point, it’s best for partner partners to let go and walk away to avoid suffering, and so that they can find happier and more stable relationships.

 Subscribe to the Gottman Blog below to receive more research-backed information for cultivating healthy, successful relationships: